Connecticut is a delightful New England state with natural areas, historic sites, and other attractions.

 Finding Campgrounds

-The next step?
-Finding a place to park that perfect rental rig, of course!
-There are a few great places for RV camping in Connecticut.
-These include luxury camping, urban camping, and camping in more natural settings for those who prefer to rough it a little bit.
+There are many great places for RV camping in Connecticut.
+You’ll find luxury camping, urban camping, and camping in more natural settings for those who don’t mind roughing it.

 Keep reading to learn all about campgrounds in Connecticut!